Analyzing Two-Mode Networks

 Recall that vertex similarity works using the principle of structural equivalence: Two people are similar if the choose the same objects (groups), and two objects (groups) are similar if they are chosen by the same people.

-We can, like we did in the one mode case, be after a more general version of similarity, which says that: Two people are similar if they choose similar objects, and two objects are similar if they are chosen by similar people.
+We can, like we did in the one mode case, be after a more general version of similarity, which says that: Two people are similar if they choose similar (not necessarily the same) objects, and two objects are similar if they are chosen by similar (not necessarily the same) people.

 This leads to the same problem setup that inspired the SimRank approach (Jeh and Widom 2002).